 Chart very nearly lost a deal to a company with far inferior products…because that competitor had a far superior website.

 People assume if you’re not adapting to the digital world, your products aren’t going to be state-of-the-art, either.
+That’s one of the main unspoken principles about how millennials buy or even just choose who to buy from.

 Could you imagine trying to do business with a company who doesn’t use emails, or even fax machines?
 It would be near-impossible.